mthli/Ninja/README.md

  - Change brightness.

+ - Fashion tab switcher.

+ - Webpage go to top easy.

  - More features comming soon...

 ## How to use Ninja?

-Basically Ninja is a simple web browser like any others, but you can open links in background follow the steps below:
+Basically Ninja is a simple web browser like any others, but there are some different things you need to know:

+### Load in background:

  1. Set Ninja as your __default browser__ when click links.

  2. __Single tap__ will open links in background, and show a __clickable__ notification in statusbar.

  3. __Double taps__ will show a dialog that allows you to open links in foreground, etc.

+### Switch tabs:

+Press the omnibox and drag it down, then the fashion tab switcher will display. __Remember__ that if the soft keyboard is shown the tab switcher would not display, it's our design :)

 ## QA: